 * WeaponizedHeadgear: Mush like to toss his mushroom-shaped cap at you.

 * WeSellEverything: The shop sells every item you can use in the game, but its stock rotates depending on when you visit.
+After your 30th visit to the shop, all of the items are available for sale at half price for that visit only.

 * WingedSoulFliesOffAtDeath: What happens after you bite the dust.